Fuzzy Labeling Semantics for Quantitative Argumentation: Preliminaries

 \subsection{Fuzzy Argumentation System}

 \emph{Fuzzy argumentation system} (FAS) \cite{da2011changing,janssen2008fuzzy,wu2016godel} extends classical argumentation framework with fuzzy degree on arguments and attacks.
 Each argument or attack has an initial degree from the interval $[0,1]$.
-The initial degree is usually assigned from a meta-level, such as trustworthiness of source \cite{da2011changing}, votes by users \cite{Leite2011Social}, etc. In our work we simply assume initial degrees are pre-assigned.
+The initial degree is usually assigned from a meta-level, and we simply assume that initial degrees are pre-assigned.